-Supporting Actions Progress made during 2017/19 (i) Gender based violence Since 2007, NHS Grampian has developed and implemented policies and guidance to support staff to address this issue.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 (i) Gender based violence Since 2007, NHS Grampian has developed and implemented policies and guidance to support staff to address this issue.
 The work undertaken includes: This work has been ongoing and will continue.
 The introduction of the routine inquiry of gender based violence in priority areas such as Maternity Services, Mental Health (Substance Misuse) Services, Sexual Health, A&E and Community Nursing.
 This work has been ongoing and will continue.
 Providing awareness training for front line NHS Grampian managers and staff.
 All attendees at NHS Grampian Equality and Diversity Seminars receive their own personal copy of the Police Scotland leaflet: "Human Trafficking, Reading the Signs".
 The content of the leaflet is covered in detail and anonymised examples of local trafficking are shared.

-Involvement, through consultation, of victims of gender based violence, in the planning and development of the routine inquiry of abuse.
+• Involvement, through consultation, of victims of gender based violence, in the planning and development of the routine inquiry of abuse.
+Declaring information on the course of help and course